Barbican Estate Office Review

 Some comments

 The BEO review has demonstrated that the services for which lessees pay are neither satisfactory nor value for money.
-In a nutshell, this is because there is no cost control nor service culture in any aspect of the services provided to residents as identified in the review.
+In a nutshell, this was because there is no cost control nor service culture in any aspect of the services provided to residents as identified in the review.

 Detailed scrutiny of the reports by Sandra Jenner and Adam Hogg ensured that residents interests were paramount.